-Dr. Mark L. Smith is Chief of Plastic Surgery at Mount Sinai - Beth Israel Medical Center and Director of Plastic Surgery for Continuum Cancer Centers of New York, a multi-hospital cancer program that includes Beth Israel Medical Center, St. Luke's and Roosevelt Medical Centers, and New York Eye and Ear Infirmary.
-He is Director of the Friedman Center for Lymphedema Research and Treatment.
+Dr. Mark L. Smith is Professor of Surgery at the Icahn School of Medicine at Mount Sinai and Chief of Plastic Surgery at Mount Sinai Beth Israel Medical Center.
+He is Director of Plastic Surgery for Continuum Cancer Centers of New York, a multi-hospital cancer program that includes Mount Sinai's Beth Israel, St. Luke's and Roosevelt Medical Centers, as well as New York Eye and Ear Infirmary.
+He also serves as Director of the Friedman Center for Lymphedema Research and Treatment.
 Dr. Smith is an expert in Breast Reconstruction and Head and Neck Reconstruction and is double-fellowship trained in Microsurgery and Craniofacial Surgery.
 He formerly served as Chief of Pediatric Plastic Surgery and as Director of the Continuum Craniofacial and Cleft Palate Center.
-He is an Associate Professor of Clinical Surgery at the Icahn School of Medicine at Mount Sinai.
 Dr. Smith has published and been invited to speak nationally and internationally on Microsurgical Breast Reconstruction, Head and Neck Reconstruction, Facial Reanimation, Lymphedema Surgery, Lipedema, Oncoplastic Surgery, Craniofacial Surgery and Pediatric Plastic Surgery.
 As an international volunteer for the past 2 decades, he has performed reconstructive surgery and taught local surgeons in Africa, Asia, the Middle East, Central America and South America.

 An expert in complex reconstructive surgery, Dr. Smith was the first surgeon to perform Deep Inferior Epigastric Perforator (DIEP) flap breast reconstructions in New York City.
 He has trained over 60 residents in plastic surgery, including many surgeons who now perform DIEP flap reconstruction.
 To see a video of Dr. Smith performing live bilateral DIEP flap breast reconstruction after nipple-sparing mastectomy, go to www.diepflapvideo.org.
 In addition to Deep Inferior Epigastric Perforator (DIEP) flaps, Dr. Smith performs Superficial Inferior Epigastric Artery (SIEA) flaps and Gluteal Artery Perforator (GAP) flaps for breast reconstruction.